-At the New Year party 10 days ago, a bunch of us decided to warm up with a game that we titled “Looking Back”.
-Emotions ran high, albeit in a good way, and the room echoed with laughter and good-natured ribbing as we answered fun questions like…
+At the New Year party 10 days ago, a bunch of us decided to warm up with a game titled “Looking Back”.
+Emotions ran high, albeit in a good way, and the room echoed with laughter and good-natured ribbing as we answered fun questions like:

 “Best song of the year”

 “Most embarrassing moment”

 “The happiest moment of the year gone by”